Think Tank 2013 - Keynote Speakers and Presenters

 Lisa has maintained strong ties with many of her former students and has just begun a unique networking/leadership matrix to continue peer-to-peer and cross-generational mentoring.
 As an historian and activist, Lisa is an internationalist who views history as a way to enter contemporary discussions about race, class, gender, and global inequalities, and has for over twenty years been an active Public Intellectual.
 Lisa attended Oberlin College and earned her B.A. from Howard University.
 She earned her Ph.D. in African History from Northwestern University.

 Dan Berger is the editor of The Hidden 1970s: Histories of Radicalism (Rutgers University Press, 2010), author of Outlaws of America: The Weather Underground and the Politics of Solidarity (AK Press, 2006), and coeditor of Letters From Young Activists: Today’s Rebels Speak Out (Nation Books, 2005).
-He is currently writing a book entitled Captive Nation: Black Prison Organizing During the Civil Rights Era, to be published by the University of North Carolina Press.
+His most recent book is Captive Nation: Black Prison Organizing During the Civil Rights Era, (University of North Carolina Press, 2014).
 He is an assistant professor of comparative ethnic studies at the University of Washington at Bothell.

 Berger earned his master's degree, Ph.D., and a certificate in Africana Studies from the University of Pennsylvania.
 His dissertation, "'We Are the Revolutionaries': Visibility, Protest, and Racial Formation in 1970s Prison Radicalism," examined the ways black and Puerto Rican prisoners understood race and created antiracist social movements targeting their confinement.
 For this research, he was awarded a Mellon Dissertation Fellow through the Council on Library and Information Resources, as well as a graduate fellowship in the Penn Program on Democracy, Citizenship and Constitutionalism.
 From 2010 through 2012, he was the George Gerbner Postdoctoral Fellow at the Annenberg School for Communication.
 In 2011-2012, he was an associate fellow in the Rutgers Center for Historical Analysis.